rjwoo/reactjs-basics/README.md

 # reactjs-basics
-This GitHub Repo. features a few simple apps.
+This GitHub repository features a few simple apps.

 ## awesome_answers.html
 Using React as a client-side, I used AJAX to call on the JSON of another application known as Awesome Answers.
 The React side renders the questions and answers from the server-side originally built in a Rails framework.